-- Women are disproportionately impacted by conflict and military aggression - Women in Australia are much more likely to be living in poverty, at risk of homelessness or of domestic violence.
-Public spending on Defence and cuts to public services such as housing, health care and social security impact everyone, but especially poor women. - Militarisation reinforces 'militarised masculinities' in which male superiority is validated through power and aggression and the glorification of strength as violence and physical domination over others portrayed as weaker - including women - o Women have always played a key role in peace negotiations why stop now?
+- Women in Australia are much more likely to be living in poverty, at risk of homelessness or of domestic violence.
+Public spending on Defence and cuts to public services and social security impact everyone, but especially poor women. - Militarisation reinforces 'militarised masculinities' in which male superiority is validated through power and aggression and the glorification of strength others portrayed as weaker - including women - Women's experiences of the world aren't included in the traditional notion of 'security' - the greatest danger to women is in their own home.
+Defence spending does not meet the security needs of women or reflect their reality.